3 Signs Your Food Factory Floor Needs Replacing

 Before we discuss the benefits of Acrylicon resin flooring, we’ll explain what happens to your PU flooring when it gets repaired:

 PU comes from the Thermo-Set family of plastics and as such only ever achieves a mechanical bond between layers of the floor.
-As such, stresses can cause delamination, resulting in places for liquid to penetrate and damage the floor.
+As such, stresses can cause delamination, resulting in places for the liquid to penetrate and damage the floor.

 An Acrylicon Floor does not have this issue, as being from the Thermo-Plast family of plastics, its layers solve into each other, creating a monolithic floor.
 It also has no plasticiser loss, so does not become brittle with age like the PU.